Registering a new trial?

 Proof of concept/ Feasibility study.

-We aim to compare if two configurations (frontal vs parietal vs sham) of slow oscillation-transcranial direct current stimulation are effective at boosting sleep markers in middle to late age people with obstructive sleep apnea.
+We aim to assess if it is feasible to apply slow oscillation-transcranial direct current stimulation to two regions, frontal and parietal, to enhance slow wave activity in middle to late age people with obstructive sleep apnea.
 We will recruit 5 participants for this proof of concept, feasibility study.
 Participants will complete 3 daytime nap studies at the Woolcock Institute, with at least 1 week washout between sessions.
 At the visits they will complete a memory and a cognition task before and after a 90-minute nap with each condition of slow-oscillation transcranial direct current stimulation (so-tDCS) applied at each visit (2 active stimulation montages and sham).
 Participants will be fitted with a high-density electroencephalography (EEG) net with the stimulation electrodes nested between the cap.
 Stimulation will be applied using the Soterix M×N 33/65 High Definition-transcranial Electrical Stimulator using sintered HD electrodes.
 Active stimulation will consist of an anodal current sinusoidally oscillating at a frequency of 0.75 Hz between zero and 260 µA.
 The maximum current density will be 0.522 mA/cm2.
 Channel impedance will be <2 kO.
 The low level so-tDCS stimulation will be applied in 5 x 5-minute stimulation blocks by trained researchers.
-Following each nap participants will complete a perceived effects and tolerability questionnaire which probes blinding, tolerability and acceptability of the intervention.
-Researchers will also monitor recruitment statistics and data completion throughout the study.
+Following each nap participants will complete a perceived effects and tolerability questionnaire.

 Intervention code [1] 327832 0